The New Day (professional wrestling): Longest-reigning Tag Team Champions (2015–2016)

-At Extreme Rules on April 26, The New Day defeated Kidd and Cesaro to capture the WWE Tag Team Championship; Big E and Kingston were the participants in the match, but WWE also recognized Woods as champion under the Freebird Rule, in which any two members of a stable can compete for the titles.
+At Extreme Rules on April 26, The New Day defeated Kidd and Cesaro to capture the WWE Tag Team Championship; Big E and Kingston were the participants in the match, but WWE also recognized Woods as champion under the Freebird Rule, in which any two members of a stable could defend the title.
 At Payback on May 17, Big E and Kingston defeated Kidd and Cesaro in a two-out-of-three falls match to retain the WWE Tag Team Championship after Woods pinned Cesaro, despite not being a legal participant in the match.
-At Elimination Chamber on May 31, all three New Day members competed in the first-ever tag team Elimination Chamber match for the WWE Tag Team Championship, where they lastly eliminated The Prime Time Players (Darren Young and Titus O'Neil) to retain their titles.
+At Elimination Chamber on May 31, all three New Day members competed in the first-ever tag team Elimination Chamber match for the WWE Tag Team Championship, where they lastly eliminated The Prime Time Players (Darren Young and Titus O'Neil) to retain their title.
 However, at Money in the Bank on June 14, Big E and Woods lost the championships to The Prime Time Players.
 Big E and Kingston then lost their rematch at Battleground on July 19.
-The New Day would regain the championship after they defeated Los Matadores (Diego and Fernando), The Lucha Dragons and The Prime Time Players in a fatal four-way match at SummerSlam on August 23.
+The New Day would regain the championship after they defeated Los Matadores (Diego and Fernando), The Lucha Dragons, and The Prime Time Players in a fatal four-way match at SummerSlam on August 23.
 Despite being heels, the trio received heavy positive reactions from audiences who began to chant "New Day rocks!".
-The following night on Raw, they were attacked by the returning Dudley Boyz, with Woods being put through a table.
-This started a feud between the two teams, setting up a title match at Night of Champions on September 20, where Big E and Kingston lost by disqualification, though, by rule, they retained their titles.
-They lost via disqualification to retain their championships again in a rematch against The Dudley Boyz at WWE Live from Madison Square Garden, but defeated them via pinfall at Hell in a Cell on October 25 to retain the titles, thus ending their feud.
+The following night on Raw, they were attacked by the returning Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) with Woods being put through a table.
+This started a feud between the two teams, setting up a title match at Night of Champions on September 20, where Big E and Kingston lost by disqualification, though, by rule, they retained their title.
+They lost via disqualification to retain their championship again in a rematch against The Dudley Boyz at WWE Live from Madison Square Garden, but defeated them via pinfall at Hell in a Cell on October 25 to retain the title, thus ending their feud.
 The New Day led their own team at Survivor Series including Sheamus and King Barrett, but left the match prematurely to tend to Big E after his elimination, leading to their team's eventual loss.
-At TLC: Tables, Ladders & Chairs on December 13, they retained the WWE Tag Team Championship against The Lucha Dragons and The Usos (Jimmy and Jey Uso) in a triple threat ladder match.
-The New Day then successfully defended their titles against The Lucha Dragons on the special December 22 episode of Super SmackDown Live! and against The Usos on January 24, 2016, at the Royal Rumble event.
+At TLC: Tables, Ladders & Chairs on December 13, they retained the WWE Tag Team Championship against The Lucha Dragons and The Usos (Jey Uso and Jimmy Uso) in a triple threat ladder match.
+The New Day then successfully defended their title against The Lucha Dragons on the special December 22 episode of Super SmackDown Live! and against The Usos on January 24, 2016, at the Royal Rumble event.